sakulmore/CS_1.6__Melee_Damage_Changer/README.md

 # CS 1.6 - Melee Damage Changer
 This is officially my OWN very first plugin for CS 1.6.
 It is a "simple" plugin that allows your players to change damage.
 It is "per-player" damage, meaning each player can set their own damage as needed.
-For now, it is a "fun" plugin, but with future updates (which I am planning), you will have more configuration options.
-For example, admin flags, etc...

 # Installation
 - Just download the plugin and upload the .amxx file to your plugins folder on your server (or you can of course compile the .sma file and then upload the compilated .amxx file to your server).